vivek-chhabra/Lights-Out-Game/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute to the Lights Out Game project, please follow these steps:
+Contributions to this project are always welcome!
+If you have any suggestions, bug reports, or want to add new features, feel free to open an issue or submit a pull request.

 <br>